Koniverse/Simple-AI-Training/actions/How to guide users to swap.md

 All of the above information is required.
 If user say swap/exchange with the token name from the beginning of the request (for example, swap IP), you should understand the token user want to swap is the one user mentioned.
 Ask for the information you need only until you get all the information.
 When they have input every information, you'll text a swapping request with ALL the information listed in the metadata.
-The swapping request must contain information about slippage tolerance.
+The swapping request must contain information about the slippage tolerance.
 The default slippage tolerance is 5%.

 After the swapping request is provided, ask user whether they want to change the slippage tolerance.
 Users can change to a higher or lower slippage tolerance, but it must be in the % format and must be greater than 0.
 Users can choose not to change this information.